American Express Platinum Card® Review: Luxury Perks for a Luxury Price

 While the Venture Rewards won’t give you unlimited airport lounge access, you can visit Capital One or Plaza Premium lounges twice a year, and your TSA PreCheck® or Global Entry fee is covered.

-Bottom Line: Is The Platinum Card Worth It?
+Bottom Line: Is the Amex Platinum Card Worth It?

-Although everyday perks like digital entertainment and Walmart+ credits offer broad appeal, the real value of the The Platinum Card® from American Express is unlocked if you travel extensively and often.
+Although everyday perks like digital entertainment and Walmart+ credits offer broad appeal, the real value of the American Express Platinum Card® is unlocked if you travel extensively and often.

 If you primarily care about comfort and exclusivity when traveling, the benefits offered are hard to match, and the card’s annual fee might not be too much for you.